pandosme/flows-1/camera_inventory/README.md

   return;  //No inventory
 camera = cameras["THE CAMERA SERIAL IS"]
 ```
-If you need to JS array of cameras
+If you need an array of cameras
 ```
 list = [];
 cameras = global.get("cameras");